 Once the endorsement process is complete, you will earn your CCSP certification.
-You will get notified and receive via mail your membership package which will contain your credential certificate, member ID card, welcome letter and CCSP, lapel pin similar to below.
+You will get notified and receive via mail your membership package which will contain your credential certificate, member ID card, welcome letter and CCSP lapel pin.

 Please note that the endorsement process may take up to four (4) to six (6) weeks to complete.